-The Minnesota Milk Bank for Babies (MMBB), a start-up non-profit, is seeking a nurse as a part-time Clinical Donor Coordinator Specialist to assist with screening and approving donors interested in sharing their extra breast milk.
+The MMBB, a start-up non-profit, is seeking a nurse as a part-time Clinical Donor Coordinator to assist with screening and approving donors interested in sharing their extra breast milk.
 The donor coordinator adheres to accreditation guidelines from the Human Milk Banking Association of North America, licensing standards from the Minnesota Department of Agriculture, and standard operating protocols (SOPs) of the MMBB.
 This position provides opportunities for growth in an organization that improves maternal and child health through human milk feeding for medically vulnerable infants.
-Hours range from 24-32/week with the potential to increase to full-time.
+Hours range from 24-32/week with the potential increase to full-time.

 Reports to: Executive Director